Would it be possible to clear up your entire home by doing one little decluttering step after the other?

-Currently, I don’t feel comfortable in my home office.
 There is too much stuff lying around on my desk, the drawers are too full, the filing cabinets need to be cleared up, the files on my computer as well, and I also want to sort out and give away some of my books.

 However, I don’t have the time to do all the work in one go and – sitting in my messy office every day – I started to feel frustrated.

-This is an example of my small-step projects:
+This is one example of my small-step projects:

 Recently, I had 30 minutes before I had to leave the house to meet a client, and I was determined to finally get the drawer with my office supplies sorted out.